adam-elalouani/adamapilab/README.md

 localhost:3999/search/GPU (GET endpoint) -- pass in "author" : "authorName" as a JSON body

 Search Price
-localhost:3999/search/CPU/Prices (GET endpoint) -- pass in "author" : "authorName" as a JSON body

-localhost:3999/search/GPU/Prices (GET endpoint) -- pass in "author" : "authorName" as a JSON body
+localhost:3999/search/Prices (GET endpoint) -- pass in "author" : "authorName" as a JSON body

 OTHER ENDPOINTS (not made) -- For all these customer-specific endpoints, plan is to have user automatically passed as authentication later